shoubamzlibap/splunk/simple_dist/README.md

 # Simple Distributed Environment
-Notes on how to create a simple distributed environment.
+Notes on how to create a simple distributed splunk environment.

 Disclaimer: This is not meant for production, I am not nessesarly following best practises.
 I am merely taking notes while I learn stuff.